racheGW/TechBasics_Assignments/README.md

 # TecBasics_Assignments
-# This repository is for my first assignment, if you can read this then I have finally figuered it out.
-If not then what is the point of me writing this.
+# *This repository is for my first assignment.*
+# <font color="green">If you can read this then I have finally figuered it out</font>
+# If not then what is the point of me writing this.